Q: How do I become a member of Bethany Church?

-A: Actually, Bethany Church is more interested in helping you in your spiritual walk with Christ rather than in building our membership rolls.
-However, this is not to say that membership is not important to us.
-It is important because it says you believe in what we are doing and you want to be a part of what God is doing through us.
+A: Membership is important at Bethany Church.
+It lets the body of believers here know that you believe in what we are doing and you want to be a part of what God is doing through us.
 On a formal note membership allows you to vote in business meetings and serve as a General Church Officer such as a Deacon or Trustee.

 Q: How do I serve or use my gifts and talents at Bethany Church?

 A: Please let any ministerial staff or deacon know of your desire to serve.
 You can do this thru email, phone call or even during the church service at the altar call.
 You can also check the church website at www.yourbethany.org for the church staff listing, and contact a member of the staff by email.
 Bethany Church seeks to place everyone in the service of the Lord based on each individual’s S.H.A.P.E. (spiritual gifts, heart, abilities, personality, and experience).
-Information on how to determine your S.H.A.P.E. will be forthcoming in future weeks.
-In the meantime, please serve as you’re willing and able.
+Please let us know if you are interested in discovering your S.H.A.P.E. and we will get you started.

 Q: How should I give?
 Do I need an envelope to give?

 A: When the offering plate is passed, please place your donation in the plate.
 If you give by check, please make the check payable to Bethany Church.
 If you can, we prefer that you write a separate check for each “designation” (e.g., one check for the general budget and another for the Renew Capital Campaign).
 At the Columbia campus, it is not necessary for you to use an envelope unless you prefer to do so (or if you are giving cash).
 The envelopes at Columbia are at the rear of the sanctuary if you prefer to use them in your giving (see a campus pastor if you need assistance in locating envelopes).
 At the Ellicott City campus, we prefer that you use assigned envelopes for giving.
-In the future, the two campuses will use the same software package and we will have the same preferences for giving; but at present, the different software requires slightly different preferences for giving.
+In the future, we are moving towards electronic giving and less use of envelopes.

 Q: What do I do if I miss the collection of the offering?